chintanrp/Distributed-Key-Value-Store/README.md

 # Distributed-Key-Value-Store
+Implemented Distributed key-value store in java.

-Distributed Key-Value Store with comparison of other related systems
+Compared developed system with other related systems - DyanamoDB, HBase, Cassandra and Redis on Amazon AWS cluster.